 - Cranberry sauce: Use store-bought canned cranberry sauce or homemade cranberry sauce, either works.
 It’s great for using up any leftover cranberry sauce.

 - Garnish: Optional garnish can include chopped pecans, flaked sea salt and fresh thyme or rosemary for a pop of green for the holidays.
 You can also use chopped walnuts, pistachios, or almonds.

 These are great year-round appetizer ideas.
-A simple switch of the topping can take these from a winter party platter to a summer appetizer tray!
+A simple switch of the topping can take these from an easy Christmas appetizer to a summer appetizer tray!

 - I do love the light, crispy flakes from the puff pastry, however these baked brie bites are also great using crescent roll dough.

 - Skip the nuts on top and just add a sprinkle of coarse sea salt and a sprig of fresh rosemary to each one.
 Or, for the sake of variety, have some with nuts and some without!

 - You can also play around with the cranberry sauce.
 Swap with red pepper jelly, orange marmalade, peach jam, apple, raspberry or strawberry jam!
 Some apricot or fig jam or a drizzle of honey would work too.

 How to Make Cranberry Brie Bites